juliandreas/dire-cli/docs/COMMANDS.md

 - Removes orphaned translation keys that don't exist in the reference locale
 - Identifies the reference locale (the one with the most keys)
 - Cleans up keys from other locales that are no longer in the reference
-- Helps maintain consistency across translation files
+- Keeps your translation files synchronized and maintainable over time
+- Essential for ongoing i18n file maintenance as your project evolves
 - No API key required

 ### `dire --include-stubs`